 Bring a pair of Capri trousers and a pair of jeans and a jacket just in case you encounter the cooler temperatures.

-Packing List: the packing list for Galicia during the autumn is no different from the packing list during spring.
-Simply refer to the spring list; you can however change the colours of your wardrobe slightly, ensuring that they are neutral with a pop of rich browns and burnt oranges.
+the packing list for Galicia during the autumn is no different from the packing list during spring.
+Simply refer to the spring list; you can however change the colors of your wardrobe slightly, ensuring that they are neutral with a pop of rich browns and burnt oranges.

 You want to ensure your feet are kept warm and dry during the winter season; boots are the best shoes to guarantee that this happens, opt for a pair of leather boots with an inner lining for added warmth.